September 21, 2021

-Your aircraft has radio failure at night and you need to land?
+You experience radio failure during a night flight and you need to land, and SOON!...

 There are multiple scenarios where a pilot may be unable to use the Pilot Controlled Lighting (PCL) at a non-towered airport.
-Use the Chart Supplement for specific information on the use of PCL for any given airport.
+A non-towered airport does not have an operating Air Traffic Control (ATC) tower.
+However, two-way radio communication is not required, but very highly recommended for flight safety.
+These airports do have a radio frequency to provide any airport advisories.
+Use the Chart Supplement for specific information on the use of PCL for any given airport, towered or non-towered.

-Since radios may fail in multiple ways, it is a good practice to continue attempting to communicate, or in this case, continue attempting to activate the PCL, if possible.
+Since radios may fail in multiple ways, it is good practice to continue attempting to communicate, or in this case, continue attempting to activate the Pilot Controlled Lighting (PCL), if possible.
 For instance, if the radio is capable of transmitting an un-modulated carrier frequency, this may be sufficient to trigger the lighting system even though the pilot is unable to communicate with Air Traffic Control (ATC).

 FAR 91.3 Responsibility and authority of the pilot in command.